All Products

 2. In the left-side navigation pane of the SettingCenter page, click Data Sources.

-3. On the Create HttpFile Data Source page, configure the parameters using example values for both development and production environments.
+3. On the Add HttpFile Data Source page, configure the parameters.
+In this tutorial, the sample values are used in the development and production environments.

 Parameter